valory-xyz/open-autonomy/docs/index.md

 {{open_aea}} is a MAS framework for building arbitrary agent-based apps.
 The {{open_autonomy}} framework extends this framework to a service architecture, where applications are implemented as sets of agents.

-The {{fsm_app}} defines a series of steps that each agent in the {{agent_service}} must agree upon.
+The {{fsm_app}} defines a series of steps that each agent in the agent service must agree upon.
 At the end of every step, the agents must reach consensus on its outputs.
 This ensures that the execution flow, its inputs and its outputs are replicated across all agents, creating a distributed and decentralized application with shared state that is fault tolerant.